 Lead generation is a common problem faced by most commercial solar installation companies.

-Commercial solar installations are getting more popular by the day, the industry is expanding rapidly, and consumers that want solar are out there.
-Irrespective of this growth, some companies find it hard to get commercial solar leads.
+It’s simple.
+Commercial solar installations are growing more popular by the day, the industry is expanding rapidly, and consumers who want solar are out there.
+Irrespective of this growth, some companies find it challenging to get commercial solar leads.

 To learn how to do this, keep reading!
-This guide highlights the tips that make for effective commercial solar lead generation.
-It includes whom to talk to, what to say, and how to follow potential customers up until they clinch the deal and install solar.
+This guide highlights the best tips for effective commercial solar lead generation.
+It includes whom to talk to, what to say, and how to follow-up with potential customers until they clinch the deal and install solar.

-There are tools available to help you reach the decision-makers of all of your leads.
+There are tools available to help you reach the decision-makers of your leads.
 Ever heard of Hunter.io?
-Hunter.io is what you need to get email addresses of key decision-makers you want to pitch to.
+Hunter.io is what you need to get the email addresses of key decision-makers you want to pitch to.

-To use Hunter.io, input the business’s domain name in the search bar, click FIND EMAIL ADDRESSES, and watch it generate contact details of people that matter for your business within seconds!
+To use Hunter.io, input the business’s domain name in the search bar, click FIND EMAIL ADDRESSES, and watch it generate the contact details of people who matter for your business within seconds!
 Amazing, right?

 With fantastic search filters, scoring, and millions of email addresses indexed, Hunter.io remains a powerful email-finding tool.